-Learning how to communicate effectively when taking part of a group project or team effort is essential to the success of final product.
+Learning how to communicate effectively when taking part of a group project or team effort is essential to the success of the final product.
 When working with a new group of people it is important to acknowledge each other’s interests and backgrounds to better match them to expectations of the assignment.
-To do this one must create an environment which facilitates effective and open communication.
+To do this, one must create an environment which facilitates effective and open communication.
 This will help keep morale high, create a welcome environment, and enable the team to finish on time with a high-quality product.
-In academia or in the professional sphere, being part of a new group can be a challenge as team members need to get acquainted, teach each other schedules, and have various preferred styles of communication.
+In academia or in the professional sphere, being part of a new group can be a challenge as team members need to get acquainted, learn each other's schedules, and get accustomed to each other's preferred styles of communication.
 As a consequence of miscommunication, the team can miss important deadlines, overlook critical errors, and reach a lack of dependability within the group.

-Take a look at the tips and tricks below that are aimed at supporting positive team communication and facilitating an effective working relationship with one another.
+Take a look at the tips and tricks below that are aimed at supporting positive team communication and facilitating an effective working relationship.

 Configuring Action Items

 When meeting with your team it is also a good practice to recognize individual efforts and put into perspective the progress that has been done by the team so far.
-This will help boost morale and maintain an open atmosphere where the team can discuss their processes and gains.
-As well, in order to help meet team goals one needs to create a positive team environment that closely reflects expectations that are within the team’s capacity to meet.
+This will help boost morale and maintain an open atmosphere where the team can discuss their progress, gains, and potential setbacks.
+As well, in order to help meet team goals one needs to create a deadline that closely reflects expectations that are within the team’s capacity to meet.
 A detailed Gantt chart or project management plan can be created that showcases the percentage of work complete, upcoming deadlines, and the priority of action items that need to be addressed.
 Tasks can be categorized by priority, the resources needed to accomplish them, and their importance to the client.
 Furthermore, if you are the team leader on a project, it is good practice to tap into team members’ preferences and expertise when determining team roles and responsibilities.
-When working in a high paced environment it is valuable to cross-train team members so that skillset is spread out.
+When working in a high-paced environment it is valuable to cross-train team members so that skillset is spread out.
 In addition, it is important to maintain an open-door policy where team members can feel free to express their concerns and offer reciprocal feedback.

 December 09, 2020